paymentwall/paymentwall.github.io/docs/integration-direct-brick-subscription.md

 This tutorial helps you to setup Brick subscription into your payment system.

+***

 ## Subscription request

 We assume that you have collected [one-time token](/integration/direct/brick/create-form) and [fingerprint](/integration/direct/brick/create-form) on your backend side.
-You can then use our [Subscription API](/apis#section-brick-subscription) to define subscription for your product.
+You can then use this code to define subscription for your product.
+See [subscription API](/apis#section-brick-subscription) for the format of parameters.

-{% assign codeId = "desktop-brick-subscription-request" %}
+{% assign codeId = "brick-subscription-request" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>